FlyingFathead/pygame-opengl-cube-demos/README.md

 ![Cube Libre](https://github.com/FlyingFathead/pygame-opengl-polygon-demos/raw/main/cube_libre.jpg)

-# OpenGL polygon demos, a.k.a.
+# OpenGL 3D cube-in-cube and other graphics demos
+a.k.a.
 "Cube Libre"
 - various digital cube & polygon tests for `pygame` w/ `opengl`
 - each demo comes with a different approach to multi-cube drawing
 - by FlyingFathead (with a little help from imaginary digital friends) // dec 2023